evangelistalab/forte/docs/sphinx/basics/mospaceinfo.rst

   ``ACTIVE`` = ``GAS1 | GAS2 | GAS3 | GAS4 | GAS5 | GAS6``.
   When the user specifies the value of a composite space like ``ACTIVE``, then all the orbitals are by default assigned to the first space, which in the case of ``ACTIVE`` is ``GAS1``.
-  It is important also to note that when there is more than one irrep, the orbitals withing a composite space are ordered **first** by irrep and then by elementary space.
+  It is important also to note that when there is more than one irrep, the orbitals within a composite space are ordered **first** by irrep and then by elementary space.
-  This important to keep in mind when plotting orbitals or for developers writing code in forte.
+  This is important to keep in mind when plotting orbitals or for developers writing code in forte.

 Orbital space specification